niWiki/photo-gallery/README.md

 If you like rabbits - go search for them!

-If you like cats - go search for them!
+If you like little pussy cats - go search for them!

 You have pre-defined searches with most favourite images.